 They can do this because they have lower operating costs compared to brick-and-mortar banks.
 So, you may find that most online banks don't charge monthly maintenance fees or minimum balance fees.
 Some don’t have a minimum balance or initial deposit requirements either.

 So, take note of these features when you're looking for a high-yield savings account.
 Because who doesn't want to get a higher rate and also save money on fees, right?

 If you want to deposit a large amount of cash and won’t need access to your savings for a while, then a money market deposit account might be a good choice.
 They come with the perks of a checking account like check-writing ability and debit card usage.

 But you will normally have to deposit a significant amount of money to open a money market account.
 This is how you can avail of the higher interest rates.

 So this option is best if you already have a bit of money saved up.
 Just note that some banks may charge a fee if you go below the required minimum deposit.

 Also known as a CD, a certificate of deposit generally has the highest interest rate.
 However, you generally have to keep your money in your account for a much longer period of time to get a higher interest rate.
 And during this time you won’t be able to take out the funds.

 Just like with a money market account, you will have to deposit a certain amount into the CD.
 The initial deposit can vary, from $200 to as much as $10,000.
 You can have a CD for as short as a few months, to a few years.
 This is a good option for longer-term planning.

-When you open up an interest-bearing account, there may be a number of fees that are charged.
+Expect some fees when you open up an interest-bearing account.
 Make sure you look these up ahead of time so you don’t get any unpleasant surprises when you check your monthly balance or try to withdraw funds.